JeanCloud365/blog/_posts/2022-08-18-what-is-in-the-devbox.md

 Whereas Azure Virtual Desktop required a rollout and management of additional pools via a central IT team, with DevBox a combination of DevOps infra teams and project administrators can set up all the infrastructure and instantly enable developers to consume it.

 **The value proposition of DevBox is the fact that you can offload the IT cost & operational overhead** in the spin-up and down of developer VDI's.
-This by providing a self-service platform operated by a project manager and team on a per-need base, with automatic distribution of costs.
+This by providing a self-service platform operated by a project manager and team on a per-need base, with automatic distribution of costs, which in turn **decreases the time needed to get developers productive**.